RufiS/WorkApp2/README.md

 ## 📄 License

-**Proprietary License - Karls Technology Exclusive Use**
+**Proprietary License - RufiSoft Exclusive Property**

-Copyright (c) 2025 Karls Technology.
+Copyright (c) 2025 RufiSoft (Peter Jones).
 All rights reserved.

-This software and associated documentation files (the "Software") are the exclusive property of Karls Technology.
+This software and associated documentation files (the "Software") are the exclusive property of RufiSoft.

-**RESTRICTED USE**: This Software is licensed solely for internal use by Karls Technology and its authorized personnel.
+**AUTHORIZED USE**: This Software is licensed for use by Karls Technology until determined otherwise by RufiSoft.

+**EXCLUSIVE PURCHASE OPTION**: Karls Technology has the exclusive right to negotiate purchase of full ownership rights to this Software.
+No other entity may acquire ownership rights without prior written consent from Karls Technology.

 **PROHIBITED ACTIVITIES**:
-- Distribution, sublicensing, or transfer to any third party
+- Distribution, sublicensing, or transfer to any third party without explicit permission from RufiSoft
-- Use by any individual or organization other than Karls Technology
+- Use by any individual or organization other than Karls Technology without authorization from RufiSoft
-- Commercial exploitation or resale
+- Commercial exploitation or resale without explicit permission from RufiSoft
 - Reverse engineering, decompilation, or disassembly
-- Modification or creation of derivative works without explicit written permission
+- Modification or creation of derivative works without explicit written permission from RufiSoft

-**CONFIDENTIALITY**: This Software contains proprietary and confidential information of Karls Technology and must be treated as confidential.
+**CONFIDENTIALITY**: This Software contains proprietary and confidential information of RufiSoft and must be treated as confidential.

+**OWNERSHIP AUTHORITY**: RufiSoft retains all rights to determine usage terms, modifications, and authorization changes.

 Any unauthorized use, distribution, or disclosure of this Software is strictly prohibited and may result in legal action.

-For questions regarding licensing or authorized use, contact Karls Technology management.
+For questions regarding licensing or authorized use, contact Peter Jones at RufiSoft.

 ---